as-ideas/oil-backend-documentation/README.md

 To get an overview of OIL.js configuration parameters please read the [OIL-Documentation](https://oil.axelspringer.com/docs/last-release) (Section "Functional Configuration Parameters").

+### Custom Vendors
+This page provides an overview of your Custom Vendors.

+You can add new Custom Vendor or edit existing Custom Vendors.

+### Custom Vendors Lists

 ### Localization

 This page provides an overview of all locales that are currently available.
 A locale is defined by its name (locale id) and version.
 You can choose an existing locale using the